 At the end of 2019, Lembang has a new attraction opened: Lembang Park and Zoo.

 When we visited the park, it was just opened for a few days and half of it was still under construction.
 As we studied the map, we realized that even when it's fully completed, this zoo is still relatively small compare with other zoos and safari park we covered elsewhere in this site.

 Having said that, we, at the ExploreSunda.com, believe it is still worth a visit.
 Are you wondering why?

-As its name implies, it is a combination of a park and a zoo.
-The first thing we noticed was each building in this park was beautifully painted.
-It reminded us of the old houses in European villages.
+As its name implies, Lembang Park and Zoo is a combination of a park and a zoo.
+The first thing you will notice is each building in this park is beautifully painted, such as the old houses in European villages.

-As soon as we entered the park, a beautiful landscape was upon us: a small man-made pond with a tiny island in the middle.
+As soon as you enter the park, a beautiful landscape will be upon you: a small man-made pond with a tiny island in the middle.
 The island would become a place for outbound and people could rent pedal boats to circle the pond.
 A bit further there would be a small water park where children could slide and play water.
 They were still under construction, what's available presently was the horse ride circling the pond.

-Walking further down the path, we saw several wind mills on top of a food court.
-They were not the real wind mills though, they were snack kiosks.
-We had to take a couple flight of stairs to reach them.
-They were in the same area with a small pet shop and a cat cafe.
-Well, it's more like an indoor playground to interact with provided cats, while the cafe was an outdoor area with several umbrellas and one wall covered with cats painting.
-But, there was an additional charge of Rp.
+Walking further down the path, there are several wind mills on top of a food court.
+They are not the real wind mills though, they are snack kiosks.
+You have to take a couple flight of stairs to reach them.
+They are in the same area with a small pet shop and a cat cafe.
+Well, it's more like an indoor playground to interact with provided cats, while the cafe is an outdoor area with several umbrellas and one wall covered with cats painting.
+There is an additional charge of Rp.
 30,000/hour to enter this cat cafe.

 Let's keep walking down, shall we?
 There was a fort-like building, which would be used for reptiles.
 It was still closed when we were there, but some of the habitats surrounding it had been occupied.
 There were a small crocodile, several tortoises, and a green monitor lizard.